 5. James Bond Island Tour

 Speaking of movie sets, ever heard of James Bond?
 Yes.
 That James Bond.
-This Krabi Island tour will take you on a long tail boat to the island where a James Bond film, “The Man with the Golden Gun,” was filmed.
+This Krabi Island tour will take you on a long tail boat or speedboat to Khao Phing Kan.
+By canoe you’ll get up close to the 20-meter-tall rock featured in “The Man with the Golden Gun”.

-Then head out on another longtail boat to a local Muslim fishing village for lunch and finally off to explore what has come to be called the “monkey cave,” the Suwa Kuhan Temple, which has fascinatingly been constructed inside a cave.
+Then head out to a local floating village for lunch, visit the Raman Waterfalls and finally off to explore what has come to be called the “monkey cave,” the Suwa Kuhan Temple, which has fascinatingly been constructed inside a cave.

 Talk about a Krabi island hopping whirlwind of a day.